vanhoutk/DistributedFileSystem/lockServer/README.md

 ## Lock Server

-This directory the locking service for the distributed file system.
+This directory contains the locking service for the distributed file system.

 The three functions of the locking service are: